Popcorn Ceiling Removal

 With both of the above methods, you have a choice of covering the floor and allowing the scaped popcorn to fall freely.
 Or there are several methods that attempt to capture the popcorn as it is being removed.
 Several tool makers have a texture ceiling remover that is essentially a 6 to 10-inch scraper attached to a painter's pole with a catch bag attached to the scraper end.

 I’ve also seen highly effective two-man crews where one guy scrapes the ceiling, and the other guy slides a garbage bin along the floor, catching the popcorn as it gets removed.
 Or where the second guy attempts to vacuum up the scrapings at the ceiling in real-time with a shop vac.

 is by far the cleanest, quickest, and most professional way to tackle the job.
 At Mississauga Handyman we use a Festool Planex dust-extracting power sander to both remove popcorn and sand out freshly skim-coated ceilings and walls.

 After Popcorn Removal

 After the popcorn is removed, you can either sand out the ceiling as it is and paint it.
 Or, for a more uniform finish, it can be skim-coated with wall compound (2 or 3 coats), sanded out, primed, and painted.

 Painting or re-painting a popcorn ceiling?

-An alternative to removing an old looking popcorn ceiling is to paint or re-paint instead.
+An alternative to removing an old-looking popcorn ceiling is to paint or re-paint instead.
 This is a much smaller job, less expensive, and a lot less messy.
-The challenge with painting a popcorn ceiling that has never been painted before is that the popcorn is dry and chalky and easily breaks off contaminating the paint roller and potentially the paint.
-If this is the case use a shorter pile roller (finishing roller) and apply several light coats being careful not to get the popcorn too wet and saturated at one time.
+The challenge with painting a popcorn ceiling that has never been painted before is that the popcorn is dry and chalky and easily breaks off, contaminating the paint roller and potentially the paint.
+If this is the case, use a shorter pile roller (finishing roller) and apply several light coats, being careful not to get the popcorn too wet and saturated.